BriceShatzer/blog/_posts/2021-02-05-Clever-Sites.md

 ## Visual & Design Things

 ### [Pixlr](https://pixlr.com/e/): Photoshop for free on the internet
 Pixlr is free, runs in the browser, and accomplishes 80% to 90% of the stuff that most people would ever want to do in Photoshop.
 It's got layers, masking, transforms, clone stamping...literally all the things.
+An alternative is [Photopea](https://www.photopea.com/), which provides a lot of the same tools, but also allows you to open native file types like `.psd` & `.ai`.

 ![Pixlr editor]({{ "/assets/post-files/2021-02-05-Clever-Sites/pixlr.jpg" | relative_url }})